conchyliculture/liste/README.md

 ```
 # apt-get install ruby-rack-test
-$ cd tests; bash run.sh
+$ bash tests/run.sh
 ```

-No AngularJS test, because I didn't find a way to do that without having to use npm to install shitloads of crap.
-Not gonna do that, no.
+Then point your browser to [http://localhost:4567/jasmine_tests.html](http://localhost:4567/jasmine_tests.html).

 ## Dev

 WARNING all the crap is mostly in
 `public/js/liste.js` and is disgusting AngluarJS shit copy pasted from StackOverflow and inserted into the code with a sledgehammer.

 The backend is
 `liste.rb`, it mostly handles save and loading of the listes de courses.
 It also converts "rayon" into integers, used for sorting the courses.

+The backend serves the main html page through templating the `views/main.erb` file.

 `liste.js` has 1 main Angular controller `ListeCtrl` for the main page, and a tiny controller `LoadCtrl` for the load liste popup.